grpc/grpc-go/security/authorization/compiler/README.md

 The second line specifies that you will now begin listing the rules for your policy.
   rules:
   Each rule follows the same format.
-    A “- name:” to signify the role/access users abiding by this rule are given A tab then “condition:” to write out the CEL expressions you want evaluated More on how to write CEL expressions below
+    A “- name:” to specify the policy name then “condition:” to write out the CEL expressions you want evaluated More on how to write CEL expressions below
     If the CEL expression is too long it can be broken up onto the next line so long as the continuation of the statement is indented once like in the above example.